jhajek/Linux-text-book-part-1/Chapter-14/chapter-14.md

 ## Operating System Containers and Virtual Machines

 In the class so far, we have made extensive use of virtual machines.
 This technology greatly reduced our needs for physical lab space and extra computers.
-And the technology is execllent and mature from a hardware point of view.
+And the technology is excellent and mature from a hardware point of view.
 If we want to test installing an Apache Webserver or Nginx or even FreeBSD, we can do so in using a virtual machine.
 We can use Packer and Vagrant to automate the creation of these virtual machines.
 This is is a huge advantage when we look at things operationally.
 But IT operations doesn't just run servers, they run applications which are the lifeblood of any business.
 When we look at virtual machines from an application point of view we begin to see some redundancies.
 For instance I can launch multiple Ubuntu and Debian and other Linux virtual machines and have isolated applications.
 But each operating system has virtualized hardware, drivers, BIOS, even a virtual floppy disk driver (which can be exploited, see VENOM).

 ![*Virtual Machine*](images/Chapter-14/docker/container-vm-whatcontainer_2.png "Virtual Machine Diagram")

 \newpage

-All of these virtual devices create overhead, and while you have created seperation, you haven't increased the speed of your application.
+All of these virtual devices create overhead, and while you have created separation, you haven't increased the speed of your application.
 The reason is the abstraction is wrong.
 Essentially virtualization is about hardware consolidation, even the name, *virtual machine* tells you what you are getting.
-When you look at an applicaiton, due to the operating system, it is abstracted away from the hardware by design.
+When you look at an application, due to the operating system, it is abstracted away from the hardware by design.

 When you look at Linux binaries such as ```ls``` or ```grep``` they are precompiled executables.
 They contain all the needed code to execute on a Linux system.
 You could copy the binary to another location or machine and expect it to work, thereby making a new abstraction.
 Instead of the machine being virtual, why not make the operating system virtual?
 If you compare the bulk of the size of an operating system, the majority of the size is in the kernel and in the drivers.
 But an operating system can be stripped down to 100 megabytes at the most of needed binaries.
 This lead to the concept of **Operating System Containers.**